2025 South American wildfires

-A series of wildfires that significantly impacted several South American countries, including Argentina, Chile, and Venezuela, in 2025.
+A series of wildfires significantly impacted several South American countries, including Argentina, Chile, and Venezuela, in 2025.
 Based on Global Wildfire Information System satellite imaging, about 18,491 wildfire hotspots damaged or destroyed 6,029,035 ha.

 Wildfires

 Argentina

 Argentina's Patagonia region suffered several wildfires primarily concentrated in several national parks and surrounding territories.
 Beginning in December 2024, these conflagrations intensified throughout January and February 2025, creating a widespread emergency across multiple provinces.
 The most significantly affected areas include Lanín National Park, Nahuel Huapi National Park, El Bolsón, and various locations throughout Neuquén, Río Negro, and Chubut provinces.
 Additional fires emerged in mid-February in the Trevelin area, followed by outbreaks in Los Alerces National Park.

 A fire detected on February 18 near Piedra Holdich on Route 34 in Trevelin remained active through late February, affecting approximately 1,715 hectares.
 This blaze approached the city of Esquel, moving in the direction of Boquete Nahuelpan.
 In Los Alerces National Park, two deliberately set fires merged to create a single front by February 20, prompting park authorities to close access to hiking trails as a safety measure.

 The Magdalena Valley within Lanín National Park experienced the most extensive damage, with satellite data from February 23, 2025 confirming 23,844 ha affected.
 The fire spread at varying rates across different sectors, with the eastern front advancing at approximately 10 meters per hour, while western sections in Cañadón Grande and Valle Las Yeguadas progressed at twenty-eight and eleven meters per hour respectively.
 Areas containing dense native forest were the most impacted by fire spread, in addition to elevated temperatures.

 The fires in El Bolsón affected 3,825.45 ha before being contained in late February.
 The fires in Nahuel Huapi National Park, particularly in the El Manso sector south of Bariloche, affected an estimated 12,072 ha.
 The most active fire zones were identified near Cascada los Alerces and Los Manzanos, areas adjacent to the Chilean border.
 Additional fires emerged on February 22–23 in the Cerro Meta area of Bariloche.
 Officials described this fire as "out of control" as it advanced through the canyon dividing Cerro Ventana from Cerro Meta.
 The fires necessitated evacuations across multiple communities, with El Bolsón alone reporting approximately 1,000 evacuees.
 Property damage was extensive, with over 300 homes affected throughout the region.
 Near San Martín de los Andes a wildfire encroaching on urban territory resulted in one resident losing their entire home, despite prompt intervention by authorities.

 A fire in Corrientes Province consumed an area the size of Vancouver Island, resulting in the death of a 30-year-old teacher following burn injuries sustained while trying to prevent her father's field from burning.